WilmsJochen/docker-demo/README.md

 ```
 docker tag YOUR_NAME YOUR_NAME:V1.0
 ```
-5) check your tagged image and those of your colleagues.
+5) check your tagged image.
 ```
 docker images
 ```
 6) tag your image again with the docker registry as prefix.
-This is needed to push your local docker image to your repo where everyone can access it.
+This is needed to push your local docker image to the registry where everyone can access it.
 ```
 docker tag YOUR_NAME:V1.0 eu.gcr.io/kubernetes-talk-259721/YOUR_NAME:V1.0
 ```

-Congratulations! you managed to create your first docker image and make it accessible in a docker registry.
+Congratulations! you've managed to create your first docker image and make it publicly accessible in a docker registry.